davidsaltacc/cgsearch/README.md

 ## Disclaimer

 We do not host any files ourselves.
-We don't provide any pirated files, we only provide an engine to simplify the use of sites providing those files.
+We don't provide any illegaly uploaded files, we only provide an engine to simplify the use of sites providing those files.
 We don't host the files nor the sites - and we do not encourage piracy.

 # Contributing